How to make an offer

 If you’re buying at auction, make sure you read our Top Tips - Buying at auction article.

 Your offer will be passed on to the vendor, giving them the chance to respond.
 The vendor may advise you that your offer isn’t enough, and ask if you want to submit a second offer.
 This is where researching negotiation tactics can pay off.

 Once you have agreed on a price with the vendor then it’s time to make it official and exchange contracts.
 You will need to pay the full deposit for the property, which is typically 10% of the purchase price, although you can negotiate a lower one.
 Your conveyancer will be able to help you through this process.

 Be aware that in South Australia you have legal responsibility and an interest in the property from the date the contracts are exchanged, which means you take on the risk.
 It could be a good idea to consider insurance, in case something happens to the property before you move in.
-If you buy a new 12 month Allianz home or landlord insurance policy (with buildings cover) through Credit Union SA,1 you may be eligible for up to 90 Days’ Free Buildings Cover to cover you through the period until settlement2.
+At Credit Union SA we can help, because we can arrange Allianz Home Insurance for our members.

 If you already have contents insurance then you should advise your current insurer of your new address and intention to move.
 Some home insurance policies include a short period of cover for contents at both the old and the new address during a move.
 Some also provide cover for damage to contents whilst they’re in transit to a new address – check with your insurer to see if these are included in your cover.

 If you’re buying a unit you’ll need to organise a Certificate of Currency from the Body Corporate’s insurer, to ensure the property is adequately covered.